AlexanderWiklow/AlexanderWiklow/README.md

 ### Hi there 👋
 <h2> - 🔭 I’m currently working on my portfolio website! <br>
-- 🌱 I’m currently a student studying to become a full stack web developer.
-2 year long program: </h2>
+- 🌱 I’m currently a student studying to become a full stack web developer: </h2>